-The 16-year-old Ateneo Blue Eaglets center has already imposed his dominance in the paint.
+Kai Sotto, the 16-year-old Ateneo Blue Eaglets center, has already imposed his dominance in the paint.
 But is he truly on the verge of becoming a do-it-all big man?

 By this time, you may already be familiar with the term “unicorn” being bandied around in basketball.

-Cut to the chase, there is a huge chance for the kid to follow in footsteps of Kristaps Porzingis, Giannis Antetokounmpo, or even Anthony Davis and Kevin Durant.
-But obviously, it is a tough and high road.
+Cut to the chase, there is a huge chance for the kid to follow in the footsteps of Kristaps Porzingis, Giannis Antetokounmpo, or even Anthony Davis and Kevin Durant.
+But obviously, it is a tough road ahead.
 Nothing comes easy and there’s still a lot of work to be done for him to evolve into that kind of player.
-Which is why accepting offers from European teams or playing in the US are the easiest trajectories for Sotto to be tagged—and trained—as a legitimate unicorn.
+Which is why accepting offers from European teams or playing in the US is the easiest trajectory for Sotto to be tagged—and trained—as a legitimate unicorn.
 For now, let’s have a quick rundown of what’s in his arsenal and what he needs to work on.

 On Monday, a Twitter video of Sotto playing in the Jesuit Athletic Meet 2018 in Cebu went viral after he was seen bringing down the ball on the floor while muscling his way to the basket with his long strides.
 Porzingis would be very proud.

 Ultimately, people see his thin frame as his biggest weakness.
 He has the length but not the heft of a Durant, Antetokounmpo, or Davis.
-It’s unfair for people to see Sotto as a player who’ll be limited by his body.
+It’s unfair for people to see Sotto as a player who’ll be limited by his body though.
 He is only 16 after all.
-He will grow into his own in time and though he isn’t currently where many wants him to be in right now, at least physically, the offers from overseas could fire up an evolution.
+He will grow into his own and though he isn’t currently where many wants him to be right now, at least physically, the offers from overseas could fire up an evolution.